 To turn the screws of exactness a little bit more, how reasonable, really, was the above step where we assumed that provable statements L are true?
 Does not that represent an unwarranted confidence in the reliability of our proof methods?
-The great logicians working in the foundations of mathematics in the 1930s such as Gödel, Hilbert and Gentzen thought so, and dropped this assumption in their analysis of the power of proof.
-Let me sketch a more sophisticated version for you then:
+The great logicians working in the foundations of mathematics in the Thirties such as Gödel, Hilbert and Gentzen thought so, and dropped this assumption in their analysis of the power of proof.
+Let me sketch a more sophisticated version of Gödel's argument for you then: